visual-framework/vf-core/README.md

 ## What is this?

 This framework is designed with the needs of life science websites and services.
-It goes beyond guidance for tables, graphs, data-heavy typography and focuses on being sane defaults and implements its CSS in a way that won't interfear with your existing patterns that use Bootstrap, Angular, or something else.
+It goes beyond guidance for tables, graphs, data-heavy typography and focuses on being sane defaults and implements its CSS in a way that won't interfere with your existing patterns that use Bootstrap, Angular, or something else.

 The VF 2.0 is extensible, modular and overridable; it's there to help and not get in the way.